Why should I choose the NDSU College of Engineering?

 If I need assistance with my coursework, is there assistance available?

-For undergraduate students looking for assistance with their courses, the ACE Tutoring Center is available at no charge.
+The ACE Tutoring Center is also available at no charge.
 Students visit ACE to get help with homework, tips on studying for an exam, or strategies for taking notes.

 Do I need my own computer?